-Core Strength, Form, Flexibility and fluidity are essential for a skier.
-It is not necessary that you become an expert in Yoga, Pilates, Tai Chi Chung, or spend an extraordinary time in the weight room.
-We have thoroughly researched and practiced all these disciplines and there are only a few exercises that you absolutely need to know as a skier.
-Then there are drills that will give you the best return on your investment.
+essential for a skier.
+It is not necessary that you become an expert in Yoga, Pilates, Tai Chi Tai Chi, many soft martial arts and dance Chung, or spend an extraordinary time in the and practiced all these disciplines and there are only a few exercises that you absolutely need to know as a skier.
+Then there are drills that will give